primefaces/primefaces/docs/15_0_0/core/clientwindow.md

 ## PrimeFaces ClientWindow

 PrimeFaces provides a improved version of the Faces `url` `ClientWindow`, which is heavily inspired by Apache DeltaSpile `LAZY` mode:
-* JSF does NOT append the url param on initial redirect, so F5 creates a new windowId
+* Jakarta Faces does NOT append the url param on initial redirect, so F5 creates a new windowId
-* JSF does NOT validate if the tab was initially opened with another windowId
+* Jakarta Faces does NOT validate if the tab was initially opened with another windowId
 * it uses sessionStorage to save and validate the windowId